amalon/tectonic-puzzle/docs/development.md

 used for rendering thumbnails, and images for the guide document.

-The "Configuration" collection contains a "Model Configuration" object, with the following custom properties which control the generation of the models.
+The "Configuration" collection contains a "Model Configuration" object, with custom properties which control the generation of the models.

 Each property has a description which can be seen by hovering the mouse over it.